 Remitly is another online money transfer service that offers competitive exchange rates and practices transparency.
 For example, the rate you see when you start the transfer process is the rate you actually pay.

 However, keep in mind that Remitly does have transfer limits.
-In a 24-hour period, you can only transfer up to US$2,499 to Mexico.
+In a 24-hour period, you can only transfer up to US$2,999 to Mexico per day as a standard account holder, though verified users can transfer significantly more.

 You may have noticed, though, that Remitly offers the lowest amount of MXN on the receiving end, so your best bet is to only use it if you can’t go with another option on this list.